 Seeing a need for a dramatic increase in the quality of IONM patient care at the bed-side level and with hospitals, surgeons, and payors, Lee started AXIS Neuromonitoring in 2011 with the goal of developing patient first partnerships with hospitals in order to provide preeminent neuromonitoring care.
 AXIS Neuromonitoring brings patient-first dedication to the operating room; staffing dependable, dedicated teams to serve patients, physicians and other healthcare team members with integrity, accountability and respect.

 Lee is a national advocate for intraoperative neuromonitoring as a way to help increase patient care, and works tirelessly to educate physicians, hospital systems, payors, and others in the healthcare industry of the importance of intraoperative neuromonitoring in better patient outcomes while reducing healthcare costs.

-Along with Lee’s decades of healthcare leadership, he is currently an ASNM board member, founding a Texas IONM Network, a certified medical coder, and works with many of the nation’s IONM industry leaders, AMA, and CMS to continue to provide the highest level intraoperative monitoring both ethically and affordably.
+Along with Lee’s decades of healthcare leadership, he is currently an ASNM board member, Chair of the ASNM Representation and Advocacy committee, member of the ASET Government Action Committee, founding a national IONM trade association, previously held a Certified Medical Coder certification, and works with many of the nation’s IONM industry leaders, AMA, and CMS to continue to provide the highest level intraoperative monitoring both ethically and affordably.

 Axis does the legwork to prepare for denied insurance claims up front, prior to surgery.
 We know it is likely our patients will need this type of support, so we prepare on their behalf.